 Such segregationist rules would be blatantly illegal in the United States, and it's great to see that many public colleges in Japan have decided to discontinue them.
 The matter didn't seem to attract any interest from my fellow employees, but to me, it is a matter of great relief and even celebration.
 It will remove a number of unjust, irritating, and humiliating conditions to my job.

 What were those conditions?
 And what did I learn from the situation?
 That's what I would like to explain.

 Every three years, in renewing my contract, I have to reapply for my position, including submitting a report of all my academic activities for perusal by other members of the Literature Department and, eventually, all other faculty members, and absent myself from the general faculty meeting while all full-time teachers discuss my reapplication.
 Weeks after this, there is a formal ceremony in the president's office, attended by the highest administrators and conducted as if no one had met me before.
 Second, I have to undergo a second health examination -- in addition to the annual one that all employees take.
 This costs more than the equivalent of 130 US dollars and once required my receiving two chest X-rays within the same week.
-I have gone through this twice and will have to go through it once more in two and a half years before I can receive lifetime employment.
+I have gone through this twice and will have to go through it once more in two and a half years.

 But these are just irritations.
 What is worse is the mere fact of being treated like a second-class employee.